 Pain and Suffering (Past and Future) – This term is often familiar to people, but the reasoning behind it is often misunderstood.
 Sometimes it is viewed as an unnecessary and greedy attempt by an accident victim to get rich from the incident.
 The value of this element of damages is also not easy to measure.
-The amount of your medical bills is straight forward, but what is the value of the days, weeks, or even years of painful healing?
-In reality, the after effects of an accident are far reaching.
-Victims and family members can suffer severe, and often, long lasting anguish, fear, depression, and other side effects.
+The amount of your medical bills is straightforward, but what is the value of the days, weeks, or even years of painful healing?
+In reality, the after-effects of an accident are far-reaching.
+Victims and family members can suffer severe, and often, long-lasting anguish, fear, depression, and other side effects.

 Loss of Useful Life – You are entitled to recover damages for the diminishment in your ability to enjoy and perform the daily activities of your life caused by the accident.
 This is in addition to, and separate and apart, from pain and suffering.
-It covers both past and future inability to enjoy life’s pleasures including relationships with spouse and children, work, hobbies, driving, housework, gardening and any other activity you could and did do before the incident but can no longer do or with added difficulty.
+It covers both past and future inability to enjoy life’s pleasures including relationships with spouse and children, work, hobbies, driving, housework, gardening, and any other activity you could and did do before the incident but can no longer do or with added difficulty.

 Disfigurement or Amputation – Scars, loss of limbs, or unsightly marks resulting from an injury entitle the victim to recover damages for the disfigurement, along with the humiliation and embarrassment caused by the disfigurement.
 In many cases, these damages can be quite substantial.
-Yet, many victims unknowingly place no value on this, completely unaware that they can recover for their physical scars.
+Yet, many victims unknowingly place no value on this, completely unaware that they can recover from their physical scars.

 Wrongful Death – While money can never compensate for the loss of a loved one, it is the only means our system of justice leaves available to compensate the loved ones left behind.
 Those eligible to recover include; spouses, children, parents, and other relatives, through blood or marriage, who were dependent upon the deceased at the time of the accident.
 In addition to monetary compensation for the wrongful death of their loved one, survivors may receive damages based on a direct cause of action for injuries to them for loss of companionship, affection, attention, comfort, protection, marital care, parental care, child care, guidance, advice, training, education, mental anguish, and pain and suffering.
 If the deceased suffered prior to their death, their estate may be entitled to damages as well.
-Under many circumstances this can be very substantial depending on the length of time between the injury and death of the victim.
+Under many circumstances, this can be very substantial depending on the length of time between the injury and death of the victim.

 Insurance companies go to great lengths to prevent you from learning how much your injuries are actually worth.
 The biggest way they do this is to try to prevent you from hiring an attorney.
 They know that once you do, statistics show you will receive two or three times as much for your injuries.
 Another way is not to inform you of the resources for valuing your claim.
 If you are dealing with an adjuster, ask them where you could go to value your claim. .I bet they won’t direct you to the local jury verdict reporter or a website like mine that will do just that.

-One reason insurance adjusters are often so eager to process a claim and offer a quick settlement is to prevent the victim from discovering the extent, and possible long lasting effects, of their injuries.
+One reason insurance adjusters are often so eager to process a claim and offer a quick settlement is to prevent the victim from discovering the extent, and possible long-lasting effects, of their injuries.
 Only you and your doctor can really answer this question and it usually takes time.
-On the other hand, the insurance companies use a “cookie cutter” technique to assign a value to each injury, or combination of injuries, and assess a dollar amount based on this formula..It is arrogant on the part of the insurance company, and insulting to you, when they attempt to classify all victims and their injuries into narrowly defined “one-size-fits-all” categories.
+On the other hand, the insurance companies use a “cookie-cutter” technique to assign a value to each injury, or combination of injuries and assess a dollar amount based on this formula..It is arrogant on the part of the insurance company, and insulting to you, when they attempt to classify all victims and their injuries into narrowly defined “one-size-fits-all” categories.
 You are unique, your injuries are unique, and you deserve individualized personal attention to every aspect of your case.

-A third-party claim would involve a set of facts which could make a third-party, someone other than the insurance company’s client, responsible for your injuries.
+A third-party claim would involve a set of facts that could make a third-party, someone other than the insurance company’s client, responsible for your injuries.
 These claims often dramatically increase the value of your case or present the opportunity of using a low policy limit settlement to fund a claim against a high policy limit third-party.
 However, if you settle the claim without preserving the 3rd party claim, in some circumstances you may lose this opportunity.